Is it possible to enroll as a part-time student? VIEW MORE >>

 Does Bard award grant money in addition to loans and scholarships?
 VIEW MORE >>

 The BardMAT has some fellowships available for qualified students.
 These change each year.
-Students should visit the section on the website regarding tuition and fees, under Admission.
-In addition to specific fellowships, the MAT offers scholarship aid in the forms of a Bard College Scholarship and federal loans.
+Students should visit the section on the website regarding tuition and fees HERE.
+In addition to specific fellowships, the MAT offers scholarship aid in the form of a Bard College Scholarship and federal loans.

 What are the other fees, aside from tuition, associated with the program?
 VIEW MORE >>

 There are additional fees associated with the Program and the College.
-Please see the Admission section for more information.
+Please click HERE for more information.

 Certification and Credentialing

 What other requirements are there to become a certified teacher?
 VIEW MORE >>

 New York State and California have additional requirements that must be fulfilled before a person can be certified.
 These vary from year to year and state by state.
 Click HERE for more information on certification requirements.

 Is New York State certification and California Credentialling transferable to other states?
 VIEW MORE >>